the-mvm/the-mvm.github.io/_posts/2023-09-14-Building-custom-iterators-with-yield-in-csharp.md

    at System.Reflection.MethodInvoker.Invoke(Object obj, IntPtr* args, BindingFlags invokeAttr)
 ```

-Notice that, the exception is thrown only when the code enters the `foreach` loop, which calls the `MoveNext()` method.
+Notice that, the exception is thrown only when the code enters the `foreach` loop.
+This happens because the validation is only performed when `MoveNext()` is called, which is called by the `foreach`.
 [This behavior can be observed in SharpLab](https://sharplab.io/#v2:EYLgxg9gTgpgtADwGwBYA0AXEUCuA7AHwAEAmABgFgAoUgRmqLIAIjaUBuah2gTgAoARAGcMAQygYBASk5UAbuKZRReAOYwmAXiYAlFer5k0TOLTIzu/ATDwYYUAJZqmAGwgQADtNkAzaDFEwAAs+BSgmBzsAWwi8JX0YKWomFJZePkiYKIsqbiQ0gGYAHicMAD5dBIzbJhFxDGNSpkh8DCSqAG9k1IcfJj4WmqKmcyZu1NSMIKgIAHcmPBh5gEEoVRwomwwAUQQwGA8MBwg8QUGMJiicEQWIC+ANRdVRI7kYb3GxqgmwphsAEy0tTEEiYAGpmhBWrIJn5wqFFAoXDgNNo6hJ2EwkSimMMAZjsTAwWD2hMJqxaCwAOxY0TImCyAC+QA=).

-Parameter validation should occur when the method is initially called.
+Parameter validation should occur when the method is called, not sometime later.
 To achieve this, the method should be split into two parts: one that does not use `yield` and another that does.
 This can be accomplished using a [local function](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/local-functions):

 ```csharp
 static IEnumerable<int> Range(int start, int count)